goplus/gop/README.md

 Python is very popular today, but it's hard to call it an engineering language.
 Most people just take it as a tool for rapid prototyping.

-Is it possible to minimize the complexity of the project and present it in a low-code form?
+Is it possible to minimize the complexity of engineering and present it in a low-code form?
 Go+ hopes to explore a new path at this point.

 ## How to install